john-s-butler-dit/Maths-in-the-Wild/02_NeuroAI/index.md

 permalink: /02_NeuroAI/
 ---

-This interactive talk connects neuroscience and machine learning through the lens of survival: how the brain helps us make fast decisions — like whether to run from a tiger — and how computers are being taught to do the same.
+This interactive workshop connects neuroscience and machine learning through the lens of survival: how the brain helps us make fast decisions - like whether to run from a tiger — and how computers are being taught to do the same.

 Topics include: